ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 this amendment proposes XRPL light client.
 The XRPL light client maintains a list of up-to-date XRPL ledgers (i.e., XRPL block headers) and apply the inclusion proof to verify that a transaction or an account state is valid on XRPL.
-However, XRPL light client itself cannot automatically update its internal states such that the XRPL ledgers in the light client are consistent the ones on the mainnet.
+However, XRPL light client itself cannot automatically update its internal states to ensure that
+the XRPL ledgers in the light client are consistent with those on the mainnet.
 Therefore, we leverage Zero-knowledge Proof technique to efficiently synchronize the state of XRPL light client with updated state of XRPL mainnet.
 <!--
   The Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.

   TODO: Remove this comment before submitting
 -->

-## Motivation
+## Overview
+This design proposes XRPL light client (xClient) ecosystem which contains four components: XRPL mainnet, full nodes, relay network, and xClient.

+- **XRP Ledger (XRPL)**: XRPL is an open ledger that executes all transactions and updates the states of all ledger objects.
+It relies on the XRP Ledger Consensus Protocol (LCP) to agree on a set of transactions to add to the next ledger version.

+- **XRPL Full nodes**: A full node stores a complete copy of the blockchain's transaction history, current state, and all the rules necessary to validate transactions and blocks.
+A full node does not have to participate in the XRP LCP to create new blocks.
+However, it should be able to verify a specific transaction's validity.
+In XRPL, a full node can be easily instantiated by a validator or a tracking server.

+- **Relay network**: The relay network is an abstract entity that provides the relay service between XRPL network/full nodes and xClient.
+In particular, it interacts with the XPRL network or full nodes to fetch a ledger header $b$ and obtains a validity proof $p$ of $b$.

+- **xClient**: xClient is the instantiation of XRPL light client that only maintains a list of XRPL ledger headers.
+When a new block is created on XRPL, a relayer in the relay network will obtain the new header $b$ along with its associated validity proof $p$ and relay $(b, p)$ to xClient. xClient verifies the proof and updates its state by appending the new header to the header list.

 <!--
   This section is optional.